Michael Boddicker: Early life and education

 Boddicker grew up in Cedar Rapids, Iowa.
 His parents, Arlene Estelle (née Reyman) and Gerald "Jerry" Valentine Boddicker operated a music school and store in Cedar Rapids, which served students in all of Eastern Iowa.
 His mother was a nationally recognized accordionist.

 While still attending Jefferson High School in Cedar Rapids in 1971, Boddicker enrolled full-time at the local Coe College, studying electronic music.
 By 1972, he continued studies at Coe College, focused on music composition and he started taking jazz studies at the University of Wisconsin.
 By 1973, he enrolled in 20th-century composition at the University of Iowa.
 That same year in 1973, Michael purchased a powerful portable semi-modular synthesizer, the ARP 2600.

-By 1974, Michael moved to Los Angeles, and finds Paul Beaver as a mentor.
+By 1974, Michael moved to Los Angeles and found Paul Beaver as a mentor.

 Career

 He was able to purchase a Minimoog and a Moog System 15 modular synthesizer by 1975.
-As a result of his purchase, he was asked by Bob Moog (the founder of Moog Music) to demonstrate their newest synthesizer, the Polymoog, at the 1975 summer National Association of Music Merchants (NAMM) convention.
+As a result of his purchase, he was asked by Bob Moog (the founder of Moog Music) to demonstrate their newest synthesizer, the Polymoog, at the 1975 summer NAMM Show.

 He quickly found work as a session musician, and by 1977 appeared playing synthesizer, vocoder, accordion and keyboards on albums by many notables such as Quincy Jones, Randy Newman, The Manhattan Transfer and The Bee Gees.

 One of Boddicker's earliest soundtrack collaborations of note was a score for a short experimental claymation film made by Gumby creator Art Clokey entitled "Mandala" (released in 1977).
 Soon after that he entered the mainstream with work on such films as Saturday Night Fever, Battlestar Galactica and The Wiz.

 Boddicker is a Board Member of The Society of Composers and Lyricists (SCL), of Beverly Hills, California.
 He owns an audio post production facility, Sol7 (aka Sol Seven), in the Sherman Oaks neighborhood of Los Angeles, California.

 In 2019, he co-founded the Los Angeles synthesizer music festival, Synthplex.

 Personal life

 Boddicker was married to Cassandra Lee Jensen, from 1972 to 1980, ending in divorce.
 Boddicker officially changed his name to Michael Lehmann Boddicker when he married singer/conductor/actress Edie Lehmann on October 15, 1995 in Hollywood, California.
 He has four children, two of the children he had were with Edie Lehmann.
 They live in Southern California.

-In January 1988, a New Jersey-born scam artist and criminal, Louis Figueroa had impersonated Michael Boddicker in order to gain a celebrity status and attain perks in the town of Kill Buck, New York.

 He sued Michael Jackson's estate in 2016, alleging that he was unpaid for work and services provided early in his professional relationship with Michael Jackson.